 The Jumpstart Our Business Startups Act (the “JOBS Act”) was enacted on April 5, 2012.
 In these Frequently Asked Questions, the Division of Corporation Finance is providing guidance on the implementation and application of the JOBS Act, based on our current understanding of the JOBS Act and in light of our existing rules, regulations and procedures.
 These FAQs are not rules, regulations or statements of the Commission.
 Further, the Commission has neither approved nor disapproved these FAQs.

-For information about the procedures for the confidential submissions, please refer to the Division announcement regarding confidential submission of draft registration statements under the JOBS Act.
+For information about the procedures for confidential submissions, please refer to Volume II of the EDGAR Filer Manual.

 Which registration statements are eligible to be submitted on a confidential basis under Section 6(e)?